Four years of Modi government — I&B: Govt clear Prasar Bharati is independent, but ministry has right to know, says Rajyavardhan Singh Rathore

 READ | Four years of Modi govt — Education: Warming up after initial slumber

-What will people trust more: the work of five years of this government, or just the persona of the Prime Minister?

-Long back, Alexander said, ‘I wouldn’t worry about an army of lions led by sheep’.
-What he meant was that a strong army led by a weak leader is immaterial.
-A strong robust country led by weak Prime Ministers will never make a mark anywhere.
-It’s a strong nation being led by a strong leader that is going to make a mark.
-When I say leadership matters, it doesn’t necessarily mean only leadership and nothing else.
-It’s obviously everything put together.

-Rajasthan goes to the polls later this year, and you are from the state.
-What are the BJP’s chances in the state?
+Rajasthan goes to polls later this year, and you come from there.
+What do you think are BJP’s chances in Rajasthan considering the anti-incumbency there?

-At a time when the BJP did not exist in most of the country.
-It was supported by these three states which are going to elections in December.
-Now that 20 states are with BJP, and we have gone into areas where the BJP hardly had any influence, obviously states that have stood by the party will support the BJP.
-Now, anti-incumbency comes in only when the people feel that work hasn’t happened.
+At a time when BJP did not exist in most of the country, it was supported by these three states which are going to elections in December.
+Now that 20 states are with BJP and we have gone into areas where BJP hardly had any influence, obviously the states that have stood by BJP will support BJP.
+Now, anti-incumbency is only when the people feel that work hasn’t happened from that government.
 Otherwise it’s pro-incumbency.
-Therefore, the graph of the Prime Minister, and the sense of trust and belief in the Prime Minister and his way of functioning is very high in these three states.
-I see…a massive upsurge for the BJP.
+Therefore the graph of the prime minister, and the sense of trust and belief in the prime minister and his way of functioning is very high in these three states.
+I see… there is going to be a massive upsurge for BJP.

 For all the latest India News, download Indian Express App